 Timothy loved the cake decorations and complimented my cake decorating skills.
 He especially enjoyed the ice cream clown cones, which were nothing other than a vanilla or chocolate upside down ice cream cone with a cherry as its nose, icing as its eyes, mouth, and decoration.
 His Mom didn’t buy those since Timothy liked French vanilla and I never made French vanilla ice cream cones.

 One time on their usual visit, I said to him, “Wow Timothy, you are so lucky to have a Mom who brings you to get ice cream every day!”
 Timothy replied, “I sure am,” while licking away on his ice cream cone and chatting as he usually did.
 There was something about that little boy that made me stop what I was doing just to listen to him talk.
-Whenever I was swamped, his Mom would prop him on the counter closest to my decorating area, and he’d continue to talk to me while I worked.
+If I was very busy, his Mom would prop him on the counter closest to my decorating area, and he’d continue to talk to me while I worked.
 He always made me laugh and smile.
 Timothy made me happy.

-Anticipating to see him that weekend, I made a single French vanilla clown cone for Timothy and wrote his name on the clown’s hat.
+Expecting to see him that weekend, I made a single French vanilla clown cone for Timothy and wrote his name on the clown’s hat.
 It would be my little gift to him.

 When she gave me the authorization to give it to him, I walked over to where Timothy stood and asked him if he knew how to read his name.
-He responded that he did, so I motioned for him to look towards the clown cones.
-When he saw his name, he got very excited and asked if it were for him.
-I responded that it was and gave it to him.
+He responded he did, so I motioned for him to look towards the clown cones.
+When he saw his name, he got very excited and asked if it was for him.
+I responded it was and gave it to him.
 I will never forget that look of happiness on his face over an ice cream clown.

 The Old Dingy Crucifix